awsdocs/amazon-personalize-developer-guide/doc_source/ECOMMERCE-use-cases.md

 ## Recommended for you<a name="recommended-for-you-use-case"></a>

 Get personalized recommendations for items based on a user that you specify\.
 With this use case, Amazon Personalize automatically filters items the user purchased based on the userId that you specify and `Purchase` events\.
 For better performance, include `Purchase` events along with the required `View` events\.

+ When recommending items, this use case uses exploration\.
+Exploration involves testing different item recommendations to learn how users respond to items with very little interaction data\.
+You can configure exploration when you create your recommender\.
 + **Recipe ARN:** arn:aws:personalize:::recipe/aws\-ecomm\-recommended\-for\-you
 + **GetRecommendations requirements: **